quinn-p-mchugh/personal-website/blog-micro/2023/2023-05-23-productivity-as-a-personal-health-initiative.md

+---
-# Productivity as a personal health initiative
+title: "Productivity as a personal health initiative"
+slug: llms-as-translators
+#description:
+#keywords: []
+tags: [Productivity, Mental Health]
+authors: qmchugh
+#image:
+hide_table_of_contents: true
+draft: false
+---

 Creating a productivity system that works for your unique life situation can yield numerous of benefits.